Rohitkale-AIML/SQL/SQL_Interview_QnA.md

 ```

 **Q: Generate the following two result sets:**
 1. Query an alphabetically ordered list of all names in OCCUPATIONS, immediately followed by the first letter of each profession as a parenthetical (i.e.: enclosed in parentheses).
-For example: AnActorName(A), ADoctorName(D), AProfessorName(P), and ASingerName(S).
+For example: An ActorName(A), A DoctorName(D), A ProfessorName(P), and A SingerName(S).

 2. Query the number of ocurrences of each occupation in OCCUPATIONS.
 Sort the occurrences in ascending order, and output them in the following format: There are a total of [occupation_count] [occupation]s.